gasparesganga/gasparesganga.com/labs/jquery-loading-overlay/index.md

 Overlay's CSS background-color property.
 Use `rgba()` to set the opacity.
 Keep in mind that if `backgroundClass` is provided then `background` option is ignored.

 ##### `backgroundClass`
 Sets a custom CSS class for the background.
+Use an empty string `""` or `false` to disable it.
 Keep in mind that if `backgroundClass` is provided then `background` option is ignored.

 ##### `image`
 *URL* or inline representation of the image to show.
 It supports both raster images and vectorial SVGs.
 You can pass an inline SVG, a path to a file or even use a *base64-encoded* image or SVG (e.g. `"data:image/png;base64,..."`).
 Set to an empty string `""` or `false` to show no image.